dwelch67/mbed_samples/blinker01/README.blinker01.txt

 .word   hang        /* 4 MemManage */

-Yep, that means we do not have to initialize the stack pointer manually after reset.  by the time you start executing code it is set to whatever you defined.
+Yep, that means we do not have to initialize the stack pointer manually after reset.
+By the time you start executing code it is set to whatever you defined.

 Now we switch to the LPC1768 users manual.
 One of the first chapters is the memory map.
-This is supposed to be a 65KByte part, we see that there is up to 32KB of on chip sram 0x10000000 to 0x10007FFF and then it says AHB SRAM 16KBytes at 0x2007C000 - 0x2007FFFF and 16KBytes at 0x20080000 - 0x20083FFF for devices with 64KBytes of total SRAM.
-So it sounds like the 64KBytes advertised is total memory, not linear, broken into parts.
+This is supposed to be a 64KByte part, we see that there is up to 32KB of on chip sram 0x10000000 to 0x10007FFF and then it says AHB SRAM 16KBytes at 0x2007C000 - 0x2007FFFF and 16KBytes at 0x20080000 - 0x20083FFF for devices with 64KBytes of total SRAM.
+So it sounds like the 64KBytes advertised is total memory, but broken into parts.
 So as you see above the stack pointer will be set to the top of the 32KBytes 0x10008000 (stack pointer is decremented before used so 0x10008000 means the first stack item is at address 0x10007FFC).

 In order to blink the leds we next need to look at the schematic

 There are four leds along the short edge of the card.
 On the third page of the schematic labelled LED-1, LED-2, LED-3, and LED-4.
 We see that those are connected to pins 32, 34, 35, 37.
-P1.18, P1.20,
-P1.21, and P1.23.
+Which are ports  P1.18, P1.20, P1.21, and P1.23.
 That is the info we need to take back to the users manual.

 Note/remember that ARM makes cores, not chips, when it comes time to learn about ARM stuff will come from ARM website documents.
 The GPIO